drewglov/Portfolio/GemBot/README.md

 ### The Strategy
 The application uses a voting system of RSIs and Bollinger Bands.
 These functions are explained more in the 'Parameters' section below.

 RSI: If the RSI passes the RSI overbought threshold, there is a vote to SELL.
-If the RSI passes the oversold threshold, there is a vore to BUY.
+If the RSI passes the oversold threshold, there is a vote to BUY.

 Bollinger Bands: If the latest close passes the upper Bollinger Band, there is a vote to SELL.
 If the latest close passes the lower Bollinger Band, there is a vote to BUY.